Step-by-Step Guide

 Your AI agent monitors this centralized inbox continuously, detecting new invoices within minutes of arrival.
 Configure document type detection to distinguish invoices from other documents like statements, remittance advice, or correspondence.
 The agent should automatically categorize and queue invoices for processing while routing non-invoice documents appropriately.

-Implement document preprocessing that prepares incoming files for AI extraction.
-This includes OCR for scanned documents, image optimization for photos, and text extraction from digital PDFs.
+Add document preprocessing that prepares incoming files for AI extraction.
+This includes OCR for scanned documents, image correction for photos, and text extraction from digital PDFs.
 Ensure the preprocessing handles the range of quality you receive, from clean digital documents to photos of paper invoices taken with a phone camera.

 Configure AI-Powered Data Extraction and Validation